jrieke/streamlit-analytics/README.md

 **👀 Track & visualize user inputs to your streamlit app**

-A small extension for the fantastic [streamlit](https://www.streamlit.io/) framework.
-Tracks all inputs to streamlit components in your app and visualizes the results directly in your browser.
+This is a small extension for the fantastic [streamlit](https://www.streamlit.io/) framework.
+It tracks and counts all user inputs to your streamlit app and visualizes the results directly in your browser.
 Think Google Analytics but for streamlit.

 ## Installation